GIScience/openrouteservice/CONTRIBUTE.md

 ## Pull Requests

 We :heart: pull requests!
-We aspire to make our commit history cleaner and more sustainable, benefiting our contributors and us maintainers.
+We also aspire to make our commit history cleaner and more sustainable, benefiting our contributors and us maintainers.

 ### Pull request guidelines